dsenda/Smiles/Readme.md

 # DA5
 This folder contains all the finalized codes inside.
 The DA5 folder also contains the word file **(Senda_DA5_documentation)** that documents the c code including screenshots.

+# DA6
+This folder contains all the finalized codes inside.
+The DA6 folder also contains the word file **(Senda_DA6_documentation)** that documents the c code including screenshots.